-But it was fifty-six years ago that these foundations were laid, when the inaugural Commonwealth Paraplegic Games were staged in Perth, WA.
-Pioneered by the renowned Australian surgeon Sir George Bedbrook, they coincided with the 1962 British Empire and Commonwealth Games and were met with rapturous local support.
+But it was 56 years ago that these foundations were laid, when the inaugural Commonwealth Paraplegic Games were staged in Perth, WA.
+Pioneered by the renowned Australian surgeon Sir George Bedbrook, they coincided with the 1962 British Empire and Commonwealth Games, and were met with rapturous local support.

 Of the 89 athletes going for gold in the City of Lights, few could match the energy and enthusiasm of 26-year-old Bill Mather-Brown, a straight-shooting wheelchair basketball player from Fremantle with buckets of experience and an ego to match.
-Collecting four gold medals across four sports, there was no doubting he was a force to be reckoned with; but what made Mather-Brown so remarkable was the role he had played in Western Australia six years prior, overseeing the transition of wheelchair basketball from remedial exercise to fully fledged competitive sport.
+Collecting four gold medals across four sports, there was no doubting he was a force to be reckoned with – but what really made Mather-Brown so remarkable was the role he had played in WA six years prior, overseeing the transition of wheelchair basketball from remedial exercise to fully fledged competitive sport.

-A three-time Paralympian, Mather-Brown was first introduced to wheelchair basketball in 1955, during a brief stint on the Perth airwaves as a sports reporter for 6iX.
-He later recalled:
+A three-time Paralympian, Mather-Brown was first introduced to wheelchair basketball in 1955 during a brief stint on the Perth airwaves as a sports reporter for 6iX.
+He recalled:

 “And I actually wrote what I was gonna say on the air on the way down there.
 You know, that I’ll tell everyone about how these courageous chaps in their wheelchairs are doing a fine job and to keep it up.

 “But then they started to play basketball and the whole world changed.
 I decided that that’s me and that’s what I wanted to do.”

 Mather-Brown, who contracted polio as a two-year-old when he and his family were living in Agnew, immediately set to work establishing a couple of local teams, looking first to the able-bodied Australian Rules footballers he coached at the time.